1848 French presidential election

 Presidential elections were held for the first time in France on 10 and 11 December 1848, electing the first and only president of the Second Republic.
+This election marked the birth of the Second Republic and the dramatic end of the July Monarchy, a transformation born of the February Revolution’s fervour.

-The election was held on 10 December 1848 and led to the surprise victory of Louis-Napoléon Bonaparte with 74% of the popular vote.
-This was the only direct presidential election until the 1965 French presidential election.
+The election ended in a landslide victory for Louis-Napoléon Bonaparte, nephew of Napoleon I, who won 74% of the popular vote.
+His appeal to peasants, conservatives, and those nostalgic for Napoleonic glory gave him a decisive edge.
+This was the only direct presidential election until the 1965 French presidential election under the Fifth Republic.